 This rate of 2000 years for 30° results in 666 years each decan of 10°.
 The ceiling of the temple of Dendera shows the 36 decans as human characters.
-The apocalyptic number 666 thus represents the value of precession for each decan.
+The apocalyptic number 666 thus reflects the rate of precession for each decan.

-[Rev 13:18] "This calls for wisdom: let him who has understanding reckon the number of the beast, for it is the number of a human, its number is six hundred and sixty-six."
+[Rev 13:18]: This calls for wisdom: let him who has understanding reckon the number of the beast, for it is the number of a human, its number is six hundred and sixtysix.

-It seems that a medieval star map from about 800 CE expresses the imminent threatening new age with the image of the horned beast of Apocalypse, showing this beast at the position between Pisces and Capricorn, where usually is found Aquarius.
+It seems that a medieval star map from about 800 CE expresses the imminent threatening new age with the image of the horned beast of Apocalypse, showing this beast at the position between Pisces and Capricorn (see Figure 11), where usually is found Aquarius.
 (Haffner 1997)